ROLE

 Leading this project taught me that the most impactful solutions often emerge from challenging our initial assumptions.
 By staying open to new insights, we shifted from addressing the surface behavior to solving the root cause.

-While our research participants talked about social media usage, their stories revealed deeper emotional needs that were not explicitly stated.
-This reinforced the importance of reading between the lines during user research and focusing on emotional undertones rather than just surface-level behaviors.
+While our research participants talked about social media usage, their stories revealed deeper emotional needs.
+This reinforced the importance of focusing on emotional undertones rather than just surface-level behaviors during user research.

 By choosing voice as our primary medium, we realized how breaking conventional boundaries can spark innovations.
 Sometimes the best solutions emerge not from obvious approaches, but from addressing user needs in unexpected ways.